 Women in Radiology: Interview with Kimberly Applegate, MD

-The technology-oriented radiologic careers, for example, are projected to see growth in the 21% range through 2022, whilst physician-level careers such as radiologist are projected to see a healthy 18% growth over the same time period.
+The technology-oriented radiologic careers, for example, are projected to see growth in the nine percent range through 2028, whilst physician-level careers such as radiologist are projected to see a healthy seven percent growth over the same time period.

 Is The Radiology Staffing Stream Running Dry?